MoritzLost/ProcessWireDev/site/03-templating-and-development/01-twig-processwire-setup.md

 ## Conclusion

 This first part of the Twig integration tutorial was mostly about a clean environment setup and template structure.
-By creating sensible base templates on multiple levels (pages, sections) and reusing them across pages, you pretty much never need to worry about boilerplate HTML, container classes et c.
-This will be especially useful if your pages are created with a Repeater Matrix field, where each Repeater Matrix element corresponds to a section, this technique will be covered in a later tutorial.
+By creating sensible base templates on multiple levels (pages, sections) and reusing them across pages, you pretty much never need to worry about boilerplate HTML, container classes etc. This will be especially useful if your pages are created with a Repeater Matrix field, where each Repeater Matrix element corresponds to a section, this technique will be covered in a later tutorial.